SeanOhAileasa/SeanOhAileasa/README.md

 - Subnetting: Although manual provisioning of subnets is less common in real-world cloud environments, a subnet divides an overall network address space into smaller networks that can separate a wider network and can be routed to directly.

-- Virtual Private Cloud (VPC): ): A VPC (otherwise known as Virtual Routing and Forwarding ((VRF))) allows administrators to partition a physical router into different allocations, which can be used to provide multiple routing tables to different tenants, all using the same, physical router.
-A VPC can be created on a Public Cloud platform, and creates an internal virtual private network on the cloud infrastructure to facilitate commubication between virtual resources.
+- Virtual Private Cloud (VPC): A VPC (otherwise known as Virtual Routing and Forwarding (``VRF``) allows administrators to partition a physical router into different allocations, which can be used to provide multiple routing tables to different tenants, all using the same, physical router.
+A VPC can be created on a Public Cloud platform, and creates an internal virtual private network on the cloud infrastructure to facilitate communication between virtual resources.

 ``Cloud Networking Solutions``